 Haydn – yes!
 How wonderful to see that Leif Ove Andsnes—along with Solveig Kringlebotn and Truls Mørk Norway’s foremost classical artist—brought a Haydn Sonata to his recital at Oslo Opera House.
-But to see the C-Minor Sonata (No.33, Hob.XVI:20) is atop of the bill irked me amid delight.
+But to see the C-Minor Sonata (No.33, Hob.XVI:20) atop of the bill irked me amid delight.
 Haydn is not the warm-up, not the oh-this-is-nice-too piece amid more flashy Bartók, Debussy, and Chopin.
 Just like Haydn Symphonies, however desperately welcome they are in Philharmonic concerts, ought not be the ‘warm-up overture’ before the ‘real composers’.
 But it’s hard to grumble when Haydn is played with such sincerity (a humorous sincerity, as befits the composer) and earthbound preciousness as Andsnes did.
-He did so, unfazed by quadraphonic bronchial utterances that pockmarked all three movements with bemusing regularity.
+He did so, unfazed by quadraphonic bronchial utterances from the audience that pockmarked all three movements with bemusing regularity.

 J.Haydn, Five Piano Sonatas,